Todaime/popcorn-dataset/README.md

 ```

 ## POPCORN Ontology
 This section lists the different types of entities, attributes and relations used to annotate the dataset.
+Although the classes are displayed in such a way as to indicate a given taxonomy, only the fine-grained classes (the most indented in the table) are annotated in the dataset.
+The parent classes are therefore given for information only and can be re-organised according to the use-case.

 <img width="1000px" src="images/popcorn_entities.png" alt="image_name png" />